yaoxianyu/NonGKI_Kernel_Build/README_EN.md

     - This is mainly for testing and is not used in official builds.

 - **Patch Kernel**
-    - Two types of patches are included: SUSFS patches and additional kernel patches.
-    - Whether these patches are applied depends on SUSFS_ENABLE and SUSFS_FIXED settings in the env.
+    - Divided into three sections: SUSFS patching, Re:Kernel patching, and supplementary patching (Patch Kernel of SUSFS, Patch Kernel of Re:Kernel, and Fixed Kernel Patch).
+    - Everything is based on env.SUSFS_ENABLE, env.REKERNEL_ENABLE, and env.SUSFS_FIXED being true, but they are not necessarily all true.
+    - SUSFS patching and Re:Kernel patching are highly likely to cause issues, so supplementary patching is usually required.
-    - SUSFS patching may cause issues, requiring additional fixes (under Fixed Kernel Patch).
+    - SUSFS patching and Re:Kernel patching may cause issues, requiring additional fixes (under Fixed Kernel Patch).
     - Make sure to correctly fill in **PATCHES_SOURCE** and **PATCHES_BRANCH**, otherwise it will result in errors.

 - **Update SUSFS Version**